NeikiDev/DocsNeikiDev/public/guides/setup-alert-files-with-kaspersky-ips.md

-# Setup Trap files with Kaspersky IPS
+# Setup Alert files with Kaspersky IPS

 ## What you need